BioDepot/fiji-clij/README.md

 This repository contains a workflow for the Biodepot-workflow-builder (Bwb) implementing a benchmarking workflow for CLIJ, a library and extension for the Fiji image processing suite allowing the use of GPUs for accelerated processing (using OpenCL).
+Our goal is to provide an open-source methodology that allows users to utilize GPUs to process their image data using on-demand cloud computing.

 The workflow implemented is the one described in the Supplementary Materials section of the original CLIJ paper (see